rubyworks/rulebow/README.md

 Rules can be given descriptions using the `desc` method.
-This simply allows a developer to get a list of the available rules by using the `-R/--rules` option with the osu command.
+This simply allows a developer to get a list of the available rules by using the `-R/--rules` option with the ergo command.
 For example, if `rules.rb` contains:

 ```ruby
     desc "run unit tests"